SelfControlApp/selfcontrol/README.markdown

 * Mac version requires password, messy workaround
 * Does not work on OS X
 * Quitting means you have to re run the app, and let is finish the countdown
-* Permissions don't work on Windows
-* Basically this app isn't working yet.

 To Do
 -----
+* Linux Support
-* Add compiled .app and .exe
+* Add compiled .app
-* Integrate better to use Admin privileges
+* Integrate better to use Admin privileges on OSX
-* <del> Decrease compiled app's size </del>